Neekolul: Personal life and legal issues

-Sanchez is of mostly Indigenous American descent.
+Sanchez is of mostly Indigenous American of Mexican descent.
 Her family immigrated to California from Mexico.
 She formerly studied business and marketing at Southern Methodist University.

 In 2018, Sanchez was arrested and spent a night in jail for corporal injury, which is a domestic violence charge.
-In a statement released in March 2021, Sanchez said that she had been a victim of domestic abuse, including physical beatings, by her former partner for seven years.
+In a statement released in March 2021, Sanchez said that she had been a victim of domestic abuse, by her former partner for seven years.
 According to her statement, her arrest stemmed from an incident in which she struck her former partner after confronting him about his behavior at his house near the end of their relationship.
-She was charged with felony domestic violence but entered a plea agreement in which she agreed to follow a 12 week anger management course, in exchange she had her charges reduced from a felony to a misdemeanor.
+She was charged with felony domestic violence but entered a plea agreement in which she agreed to follow a 12-week anger management course, in exchange she had her charges reduced from a felony to a misdemeanor.
 After completing the 12 week program, her case was dismissed under the condition she has no new arrests based on probable cause in the next 12 months.
-Sanchez's statement attracted support from other popular content creators such as Keemstar, Imane Anys, and Anna Rudolf, as well as pushback from fellow streamer Destiny, who commented that if Sanchez was male, the response to the statement about hitting an ex-partner would have been more negative.
+Sanchez's statement attracted support from other popular content creators such as Keemstar, Pokimane, and Anna Rudolf, as well as pushback from fellow streamer Destiny, who commented that if Sanchez was male, the response to the statement about hitting an ex-partner would have been more negative.